 Ragyeshri Sudaroli is an Indian national who is based out of Bangalore, India.
 She works as an Assistant Manager at APAC Assistance.
 She has graduated from the University of Warwick with an MA in International Relations.
 During her course, she focused on studying the Asia-Pacific, BRICS (Brazil, Russia, India, China, and South Africa) and South Asian security.
 She has a B. Com Honors degree, specializing in finance and investment from Christ University.
 She has previously worked as an associate in EY and an assistant manager at Kotak Securities.
 Her area of specialization pertains to security issues, geopolitical risk, research and analysis, stock markets, and macroeconomic theories.
 She speaks English, Kannada, Tamil, and Malayalam.

 Mansi is an Indian National currently based out of Mumbai, Maharashtra.
-She recently joined APAC Assistance as a Research Assistant for South Asia and East Asia Pacific.
+She works as a Geopolitical Analyst for both EMEA and APAC.
 She is fluent in English, Marathi, Hindi, Konkani, German, and French.
 She graduated from the University of Mumbai, where she majored in English Literature and also studied Politics and Economics during the course of her undergraduate degree.
 She graduated from the University of Warwick in the United Kingdom in January 2020 with an MA in International Relations.
 Her regions of interest are the Middle East and North Africa, South Asia, and the EU.
 She has previous work experience of working as a Report Writer for a Mumbai based NGO, which primarily focused on providing free and quality education to underprivileged children across India.
 Later, she went on to do an internship at an Israeli geopolitical risk consultancy firm called Wikistrat.
 Her interests include traveling, watching football, following local and world politics and learning new languages.

 Uday Bakhshi is an Indian national currently based in Mumbai, India.
 He has done his schooling in Dubai and Jakarta.
 He has a bachelor degree in economics with political science as a double major from Singapore Management University.
 He has previously worked at a ship management company based in Singapore.
 Following that, he joined an Israeli geopolitical risk organization called Max Security, where he has worked as an Asia analyst with a specialization in Southeast Asia.
 He speaks English, Hindi, and French.
 His interests include conflict, development economics, and the political-economic nexus.
 His hobbies include surfing, scuba diving, and gardening.